Lawyer for Bicycle Accident in Lake St. Louis, MO

 A Government Entity

-Municipal agencies at the state, local and federal levels are responsible for safely designing and maintaining our Lake St. Louis, MO roadways.
-If a hazard such as a pothole played a part in your accident, your Lake St. Louis, MO bicycle accident lawyer can investigate if a government agency was liable.
-A claim against the government is different in many ways than a standard personal injury claim, so an attorney is necessary for the best results in your claim.
+Municipal entities both locally and in the state or federal government need to keep our Lake St. Louis, MO roadways free of unreasonable dangers.
+If a hazard such as uneven pavement caused your accident, your Lake St. Louis, MO bicycle accident lawyer can investigate if a government agency was liable.
+A claim against the government is different in many ways than filing a claim with an individual or company's insurance company, so it is important to reach out to an attorney as soon as possible in order to make your claim.

 What Are My Lake St. Louis, MO Bicycle Accident Injuries Worth?

-- The impact your injuries had on your life — The purpose of a personal injury settlement isn't just to cover your medical bills, but to compensate you for the effects on your personal life, including pain and suffering and loss of enjoyment of life.
-Is it painful just to get up and down the stairs?
-A seasoned and skilled Lake St. Louis, MO bicycle accident lawyer at Halvorsen Klote will secure you compensation for those damages as well.
+- The physical, mental and emotional impact of your injuries — Personal injury settlements and verdicts are also intended to compensate you for the effects on your personal life, including pain and suffering and loss of enjoyment of life.
+After years of playing piano, is it hard to sit up straight on the bench now?
+An experienced and skilled Lake St. Louis, MO bicycle accident lawyer at Halvorsen Klote will secure you compensation for those damages as well.

-- Your lost wages from time spent recovering — Any personal injury settlement will also include the paychecks you were not able to earn, even if you had PTO.
-If you couldn't work because you were on bed rest for six weeks, you will be compensated for that.
+- Your lost wages from time spent recovering — You will also be reimbursed for the money you were not able to earn.
+If you couldn't earn a living because you were on bed rest for six weeks, that lost money will be part of your recovery.

-- If your injuries result in lost earning capacity — If you were a warehouse worker who suffered an injury to a disc in your back in a bicycle accident in Lake St. Louis, MO and a doctor orders you not to lift more than a certain amount, you need to know your future is secure after you've reached maximum medical improvement.
-Your compensation will need to be high enough to make sure you and your family will still have the means to live a comfortable life.
+- If your injuries prevent you from working the same job — If you were a warehouse worker who suffered a permanent injury in a bicycle accident in Lake St. Louis, MO and a doctor orders you not to lift over 30 pounds, your ability to earn a living has been seriously compromised.
+Your compensation will need to include enough money to make sure your future is secure.

-- The amount of insurance coverage available — The negligent party's insurance policy may have an impact on your settlement amount.
-A standard car insurance policy may have a $50,000 limit on bodily injury, while commercial enterprises usually have much more.
-A talented lawyer for bicycle accidents can help you make an underinsured motorist claim with your own insurance company if the negligent party's insurance doesn't cover all of your damages.
+- Policy limits — Different insurance plans have different amounts of coverage.
+A standard car insurance policy may have a $50,000 limit on bodily injury, while trucking companies may have up to $5 million in coverage.
+A skilled lawyer for bicycle accidents can help you make an underinsured motorist claim with your own insurance company if the coverage available isn't enough to fully compensate you for your injuries.

-- Whether you were partially responsible for your bicycle accident — Both Missouri and Illinois are comparative fault states, meaning that you can still receive compensation if you bear some responsibility for the accident, but the amount will be lowered based on how much blame you share.
-So if a fact finder awards you $100,000 but you are responsible for 30 percent of the accident, you would receive $70,000.
-Missouri is called a a "pure" comparative fault state, meaning you can file a claim even if you were 99 percent to blame.
-Illinois is referred to as a "modified" comparative fault state, meaning you would be barred from recovery if you are more than 50 percent at fault.
+- Whether you are partially at fault for your bicycle accident — Both Missouri and Illinois are comparative negligence states, meaning that you can still be reimbursed for your damages if you were partially to blame, but it will be proportionately less based on how much blame you share.
+Meaning, if it is determined that your economic and noneconomic damages come to $100,000 but you are responsible for 30 percent of the accident, your recovery would be $70,000.
+Missouri is a "pure" comparative fault state, meaning you can receive compensation even if you are responsible for the vast majority of the accident.
+Illinois is called a a "modified" comparative fault state, meaning you would be barred from recovery if you are more than 50 percent liable.

-At Halvorsen Klote, our Lake St. Louis, MO bicycle accident lawyers work with medical and economic experts to ensure you are truly fully and fairly compensated for your damages.
-We know that influential corporations and insurance companies often try their best to devalue your claim.
-We do what we do every day because we believe that an ordinary person who has been injured by another's negligence should be able to lean on the same knowledgeable and aggressive legal representation as wealthy organizations.
+At Halvorsen Klote, our Lake St. Louis, MO bicycle accident lawyers will know exactly how much you are owed.
+We know that influential corporations and insurance companies often resist taking accountability.
+We became personal injury attorneys because we believe that everyone has should have access to the same high standard of legal advocacy as wealthy organizations.

 Click on the links below to see some of the other cases we take on in Lake St. Louis, MO: